amargaritov/PTEMagnet_AE/README.md

 * sets relevant shell and python environment for scripts automating launching and measuring execution time of benchmarks
 * disables THP on the host machine

+**Note that we can provide access to a preconfigured Cloudlab profile (and servers) on which this code was tested.
+Using the Cloudlab profile accelerates installation and simplifies troubleshooting.
+If you are intersted in running the artifact evaluation on Cloudlab, please email to Artemiy <artemiy.margaritov@ed.ac.uk>.**

 ## Evaluation
 ```bash
 cd ./evaluation/;